NyakudyaA/gis_work/allcomands.md

 * How to specify a cluster on a terminal if it doesn't show up export PGCLUSTER=9.3/main

-* installing a virtualenv on ubuntu 14.04 sudo pip install virtualenv mkdir sphinx virtualenv sphinx source sphinx/bin/activate deactivate to get out of the environment

 * restore a database using postgis_restore.pl